-The Republic's economy remains vulnerable to external shocks, including the aftermath of the global recession and those that could be caused by future significant economic difficulties of its major regional trading partners or by more general "contagion" effects, which could have an adverse effect on the Republic's economic growth
+The Republic's economy remains vulnerable to external shocks, including the current global economic crisis and those that could be caused by future significant economic difficulties of its major regional trading partners or by more general "contagion" effects, which could have an adverse effect on the Republic's economic growth

-The Republic's economy remains vulnerable to external shocks, including the aftermath of the global recession.
+The Republic's economy remains vulnerable to external shocks, including the current global economic crisis.
 A significant decline in the economic growth of any of the Republic's major trading partners, such as the European Union, could have a material adverse impact on the Republic's balance of trade and adversely affect the Republic's economic growth.
 The European Union is the Republic's largest export market.
 A decline in demand for imports from the European Union could have a material adverse effect on South African exports and the Republic's economic growth.